-The Thelemic Thoth Tarot Spread is a three-dimensional expansion of the three-card method.
-The first three cards will be laid out to form an upright triangle.
-The fourth card is numbered zero and placed in the centre.
+The Thelemic Tarot Pyramid Spread is a three-dimensional expansion of the three-card method.
+The first card is numbered zero and placed in the centre.
 It is numbered zero as it represents Da’ath, the non-sephira figured by Set-Hadit.
-One should bear in mind that on the Tree of Life, Da’ath is the apex of a tetrahedron of which the first three numbers form the base.
+The other three cards are laid out to form an upright triangle.
+On the Tree of Life, Da’ath is the apex of a tetrahedron of which the first three numbers form the base.

 Prepare yourself and the deck by invoking.
 Shuffle, cut and replace the cards as previously described.
 Lay out the cards as shown here, forming a supernal triad with Da’ath at the apex of the tetrahedron.

-The first three cards symbolise how things appear.
-They represent, therefore, the matter itself that is the subject of the enquiry, as exoteric.
+The first three cards represent the matter itself that is the subject of the enquiry, as exoteric.
 The centre card, the apex of the pyramid, symbolises the Will, which is esoteric.
-The centre card thus supplies an answer to the question, or a way in which the question may be approached so that better understanding is gained.
-That may require further meditation, or otherwise be suggestive of certain actions to be taken.
+The centre card is thus that which may emerge at a later time, or is otherwise a hidden but determinative factor.

 Bear in mind that the nature of the Will (Hadit) is esoteric.
 The ‘Effect’ (Nuit’s appearance) is exoteric.
 Thus, however skilful we may be in the art of divination, and however adept we may be with the method of dignities, what we are seeking may not be fully revealed until reification of the Will-current has come about.
 Nonetheless, when divination is performed with the right attitude of mind, a powerful magical operation is set in place.
-A magical act has been declared.
 The invocation appeals to the ineffable.
 That which is hidden will surely and most certainly come to light.

 To ‘divine’ is not necessarily to make a prediction of future events, which is an error of deterministic thinking, that one thing ‘causes’ another thing in an endless chain from past to future.
 Such thinking is described in the (Egyptian) Book of the Law as the “word of Sin” that is “Restriction”.
 The word ‘divine’ originates from the Latin, divinus, which means, ‘like a god’.
 That is to say, in the image of a god one may know something about that god.
-Put in plainer terms, it is to know the truth of a matter.
-As it was put by Sir Arthur Conan Doyle in the tales of Sherlock Holmes,
+Put in plainer terms, it is to know the truth of a matter

 1. Liber AL vel Legis, I: 41, “The word of Sin is Restriction”.